-- With system power off, install all additional MAQ20 I/O modules in any vacant local or remote backbone positions.
+- 1.)
+With system power off, install all additional MAQ20 I/O modules in any vacant local or remote backbone positions.
 Label and connect field wiring to the I/O module and if desired record physical position in the system.
 Do not apply power. - 2.)
 Apply system power and observe that each module has the green Power LED on and communications activity is seen on the TX and RX LEDs.
-Allow 5 seconds for full system registration.
+Registration is complete when module TX and RX LEDs all have a repeating blink pattern.
 Added modules have now been assigned the next available sequential Registration Numbers, but in a random sequence not associated with the physical position on the backbone.
 Modules previously installed and registered in the system retain their assigned Registration Numbers.